mgazzar/BuddyPress-Courseware-configuration/theme.md

-to edit the slider follow these instructions
+edit the slider follow these instructions
 ============================================
 Tried also add lines into the child css like